-^{}HIV RNA testing is only included as an HIV screening assay at the index visit in the OLE phase of the studies.
-See the note above about the addition of HIV RNA testing at the confirmatory visit for participants with discordant/discrepant results.
+HIV RNA testing is only included as an HIV screening assay at the index visit in the OLE phase of the studies.
+See the note above about the addition of HIV RNA testing at the confirmatory visit for participants with discordant/discrepant

-^{}The following results are considered to be positive HIV RNA results: (1) viral load above the limit of quantification (for viral load assays); (2) detected above the limit of detection (for qualitative RNA assays).
-For results detected below the limit of quantification (for viral load assays), testing should be reviewed to be sure that the result was positive/detected; if this is the case, the assay should be repeated.
-In these cases, study product should be permanently discontinued and the participant should be referred for ART may be appropriate if the RNA result is "detected below the limit of quantification" on two separate dates.
+The following results are considered to be positive HIV RNA results: (1) viral load above the limit of quantification (for viral load assays); (2) detected above the limit of detection (for qualitative RNA assays).
+For results detected below the limit of quantification (for viral load assays), testing should be reviewed to be sure that the result was positive/detected; if this is the case, the assay should be repeated using a new sample collected on a different date (stored samples should not be used for this testing)..

-(II) Clinical Management Plans for participants with at least one prior CAB-LA injection Notes: Includes DNA testing; does not include a 4-week product hold
+(II) Clinical Management Plans for participants with at least one prior CAB-LA injection